Have you ever been told that you snore? You’re not alone! Millions of people suffer from the effects of snoring and sleep apnea.

 This type of device can improve your breathing and reduce snoring.
 Everyone’s mouth is different, so at Lisa Siddall, DDS we provide customized oral appliances for each patient.

 Schedule Your Consultation With Dr. Siddall or Dr. Dunn Today!

 Sleep is vital to your health and quality of life, so if you’re concerned you or your loved one suffers from sleep apnea, give our Lake Leelanau dental practice a call.
 We’re always happy to answer any questions you have about sleep apnea or any of the other services we offer.

-A consultation with Dr. Siddall or Dr. Burke can be the best way to answer all of your questions and determine if sleep apnea treatment could be the best solution for your health and wellness!
+A consultation with Dr. Siddall or Dr. Dunn can be the best way to answer all of your questions and determine if sleep apnea treatment could be the best solution for your health and wellness!